|

 From 1894 to 1960 Benin was a French colony known as Dahomey, which together with the present day territories of Burkina Faso, Côte d'Ivoire, Niger and Mali, formed part of the country of French West Africa, created under French colonialism.

+Most legislation relating to nature conservation is based on old forestry texts of French West Africa.
 The first national parks in West Africa were created by Arrêté No. 6009/SET of 19th August 1954, including Parc national du "W", which extends across the border of Benin, Burkina Faso and Côte d'Ivoire.

 Legislation providing for protected areas has also been produced since independence in 1960.